-The studio B.A. degree connects the specific study of artistic media to the University’s rich academic environment.
-Before graduation, students in the B.A. program exhibit their work in a group show in SA/VS’s Bolivar Art Gallery.
+The studio B.A. connects the specific study of artistic media to the University’s rich academic environment.
+Before graduation, students in the B.A. program exhibit their work in a group show in SA/VS’ Bolivar Art Gallery.

 B.F.A.
 Art Studio

 The B.F.A. is a pre-professional degree that permits students to specialize in one or more of several areas of study supported by the department.
 Students are accepted into the B.F.A. program by portfolio examination, a review that takes place after the student has completed the required foundation sequence (usually after the second year of study).
-This degree program culminates in a solo show: a public exhibition of the student’s artistic accomplishments.
+This program culminates in a solo show.

 M.F.A.
 Art Studio